 Four Key Requirements for Divestiture Success.

-Based on decades of practical experience and refined over the last 12 years as the M&A Leadership Council has trained thousands of executives from hundreds of companies across all major industry sectors, we believe that focused, internal efforts in these six essential capability and readiness components will help your team plan and execute your next divestiture better, faster, and with more value capture, while avoiding highly disruptive downside risks.
+Based on decades of practical experience and refined over the last 12 years as the M&A Leadership Council has trained over 7,000 executives from more than 800 companies across all major industry sectors, we believe that focused, internal efforts in these six essential capability and readiness components will help your team plan and execute your next divestiture better, faster, and with more value capture, while avoiding highly disruptive downside risks.

 Start by carefully examining your company’s existing overall M&A lifecycle or process approach.
 Document how your organization defines the end-to-end phases, process steps, essential decisions, deliverables, risks, and end-state objectives of a typical buy-side acquisition.
 As you look at the acquisition process, ask your M&A team or leaders to draw a risk curve across all phases of the M&A lifecycle.
 Note the specific points along that journey where the risks start, peak, ebb, and ultimately, are essentially mitigated.